JVelez000/JVelez000/README.md

 > “Currently debugging my life, my code, and misconfigured servers.”
 > “Arch user btw.”
 > “If it works → enumerate it.
 If it breaks → exploit it.”
+> “Given enough eyeballs, all bugs are shallow.” — Linus Torvalds

 ---